nearform/react-patterns-workshop/slides.md

 # Addressing the challenges

-- Start the application and browse to `http://localhost:3000` to see your code running
+- Start the application (`npm run dev`) and browse to `http://localhost:3000` to see your code running

 ---